HOLODECK 2.0: Vision-Language-Guided 3D World Generation with Editing: Details of Evaluation

 Two example items from these questionnaires are shown below:

 \textbf{Text:} ``A squat rack stands on rubber flooring, with two vertical weight plate holders attached to its sides.
 A flat bench is placed parallel in front of the rack at a distance of 1.2 meters.
-To the right of the rack, a horizontal dumbbell rack, 2 meters wide, holds dumbbells arranged from light to heavy." \\ The two rendered 3D scenes generated from this text are shown below. \begin{enumerate} \item Please rate how well the \textbf{objects} generated in Scene A match the text input. \item Please rate how well the \textbf{overall scene} in Scene A matches the text input. \item Please rate how well the \textbf{objects} generated in Scene B match the text input. \item Please rate how well the \textbf{overall scene} in Scene B matches the text input. \end{enumerate}
+To the right of the rack, a horizontal dumbbell rack, 2 meters wide, holds dumbbells arranged from light to heavy." \\ The rendered 3D scenes generated from this text are shown below. \begin{enumerate} \item Please rate how well the \textbf{objects} generated in Scene A match the text input. \item Please rate how well the \textbf{overall scene} in Scene A matches the text input. \item Please rate how well the \textbf{objects} generated in Scene B match the text input. \item Please rate how well the \textbf{overall scene} in Scene B matches the text input. \item Please rate how well the \textbf{objects} generated in Scene C match the text input. \item Please rate how well the \textbf{overall scene} in Scene C matches the text input. \item Please rate how well the \textbf{objects} generated in Scene D match the text input. \item Please rate how well the \textbf{overall scene} in Scene D matches the text input. \end{enumerate}

 \textbf{Text:} ``Realistic Style.
 A rural roadside scene includes a wooden fruit stand stocked with crates.
 A pickup truck is parked beside it.
-A folding table holds jars of jam, and a water barrel rests behind the stand on gravel ground." \\ The two rendered 3D scenes generated from this text are shown below.
+A folding table holds jars of jam, and a water barrel rests behind the stand on gravel ground." \\ The rendered 3D scenes generated from this text are shown below.